kingepic84/symphony-language/README.md

 ### 1.1.0

-Created Intellisense snippets based on current labels and functions, and added snippets for push and pop as well.
+Created Intellisense snippets based on labels and functions, and added snippets for push and pop as well.
+These snippets will autocomplete based on functions and labels you have already created, but now they have documentation.

 **Enjoy the Extension!**